Opinion | It’s Republicans like John Cornyn who deserve to lose

 Second, it is not even true.
 Cornyn has practically never opposed Trump.
 He voted consistently against solutions and supported the wall, even going so far as to accede to Trump’s raiding the defense budget to pay for it (a position that a plurality of Texas voters opposed).
 In the interview with the Star-Telegram, he falsely said he opposed the move.
 Likewise, he voted to repeal Obamacare and supports the lawsuit to invalidate the entire law.
 He nevertheless now claims to support protections for preexisting conditions.

 Cornyn may not be part of the raving MAGA crowd.
 But he has been a staunch and consistent Trump supporter, even if he refuses to admit it.
-He is part of the spineless Republican Senate who never had the nerve to stand up for Trump when it mattered most to his voters back home.
+He is part of the spineless Republican Senate who never had the nerve to stand up to Trump when it mattered most to his voters back home.

 As Texas tips blue, Cornyn is in a nip-and-tuck race to keep his seat.
 Perhaps the women, suburban voters, seniors, Blacks and young people who have left the Republican Party will drive him from office.
 As with Trump, there is no changing Cornyn, so voters better kick him out if they want someone who is not afraid of the MAGA crowd.